codereverser/casparser/README.md

 2. `csv` - Summary info is exported in csv format if the input file is a summary statement or if a summary flag (`-s/--summary`) is passed as argument to the CLI.
 Otherwise, full transaction history is included in the export.
-3. any other extension - The summary output is saved in the file.
+3. any other extension - The summary table is saved in the file.

 #### Demo